bbarman4u/azure-boards-automate-state-transitions/README.md

 For example, if your User Story is New and you create a task and set that task to active, the User Story should automatically be set to Active.

+## Important Updates (for this forked repo)
+* This forked repo is enhancing the original repo from MSFT and another forked repo of another github user mstephano (courtesy [this repo](https://github.com/mstephano/azure-boards-automate-state-transitions))

 # Setup

 1. Create a new Azure DevOps [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate)

-2. Include the Personal Access Token into the appsettings.json file
+2. `Deprecated  due to security concerns of including the token in plan text in source code.
+Instead use environment variables to store & read the value of PAT whether on local workstation or inside Azure App Service` ~~Include the Personal Access Token into the appsettings.json file~~

    ```
     "AppSettings": {
-    "PersonalAccessToken": "<personal access token>",
+    "PersonalAccessToken": "",
     "Organization": "",
     "SourceForRules": "https://raw.githubusercontent.com/microsoft/azure-boards-automate-state-transitions/master/src/AutoStateTransitions/Rules/"
    ```